-Some states add tax incentives for residents to use their home state 529 plan.
+Some states add tax incentives for residents to use their home state’s 529 plan.
 Please check with your state to determine if you have an incentive.
 You can also check finaid.org for a complete list of benefits, if any, for each state.

 3. What if the beneficiary receives a scholarship?

 The big deal is that a scholarship also gives you a pass go and collect $200 card for the 529 plan.
 You are allowed to withdraw from a 529 without the 10% penalty.
 The earnings are still reported as income, though.
-A scholarship and an exemption from the 10% penalty, life is good.
+With a scholarship and an exemption from the 10% penalty, life is good.

 4. Patience is a virtue